Anxiety with Cancer: Progressive Muscle Relaxation and Guided Imagery

 Sit up or lie down while you practice.

 Have a blanket or sheet handy.
 Often when people are relaxed, they find they are cooler and need a light blanket.

 Take a few minutes to think about your breathing.
 (You can keep your eyes open or closed.)
 Try to do stomach breathing.
 Let your belly expand as you breathe in, and then let your belly relax as you breathe out.
 Begin to slow your breathing down.
 Try to focus only on your breathing.

 Take in a deep breath.
 Hold that breath for a count of 4, let it out, and begin to relax.
 Do this about 4 times.
 As you breathe in, think about good, soothing energy flowing in.
 As you breathe out, breathe out your stress and bad thoughts.

-Start by relaxing your head and your scalp.
-Repeat this 2 or 3 times.
+Start with your head and your scalp.

 Move all the way down to your toes using this skill.